apjanke/octave-tablicious/doc-project/Developer-Notes.md

 * Get subsasgn assignment to work
  * It's currently erroring: `error: invalid dot name structure assignment because the structure array is empty.
 Specify a subscript on the structure array to resolve.`
 * timetable
+* More documentation for individual methods
+* Texinfo documentation

 # Release Checklist